 Other than contracts entered into in the ordinary course of business, the only material contracts entered into by the Company during the most recently completed financial year until the date of this Annual Information Form or before the most recently completed financial year of the Company but which are still in effect, are as follows:

-- 1. Gold Loan Agreement
+- 1. Gold Loan Agreement (as defined below)

-- 2. Shareholder Rights Plan
+- 2. Rights Plan

 - 3. Voting Trust Agreement

 - 4. Placement Agreement

 - 5. Azucar Agreement (as defined below)

 - 6. Almadex Agreement (as defined below)

+- 7. Salary Deferral and Amendment Agreement (as defined below)